christinakim/christinakim.github.io/_posts/2021-04-11-scaling-laws-for-language-transfer-learning.md

 Building upon work from Scaling Laws for Transfer (Hernandez et. al. 2021), my experiments focused on exploring the relationships between fine-tuning on non-English languages.
 My experiments try to answer the question: **How much does pre-training on English help when transferring across different languages as we vary the dataset size and model size?**

 ### Pre-training
 I first trained English language models in a similar setup to Scaling Laws for Neural Languages.
 I pre-trained decoder-only transformers of size 124M, 70M, 51M, 39M, 16M, 3.3M, non-embedding parameters with the same hyperparameters on [OpenWebtext2](https://openwebtext2.readthedocs.io/en/latest/)(65.86GB), an open-source version of WebText created by [Eleuther AI](https://www.eleuther.ai/).
 All models used Adam, a batch size of 512, context length of 1024 tokens, and a learning rate schedule with a 500 step linear warm-up with a cosine decay to 10% of the maximum learning rate.
-The text was encoded with the same [GPT2 tokenizer](https://huggingface.co/transformers/model_doc/gpt2.html#gpt2tokenizer), a Byte-Level Byte-Pair Encoding tokenizer with a 50K vocab size.
+The text was encoded with a [GPT2 tokenizer](https://huggingface.co/transformers/model_doc/gpt2.html#gpt2tokenizer), a byte-level Byte-Pair Encoding tokenizer with a 50K vocab size.
 All models were trained for a total of 26 billion tokens with no repeats.
-The code to reproduce these pre-trained models is available here, including model weights.
+The code to reproduce these pre-trained models is available on [Github](https://github.com/christinakim/scaling-laws-for-language-transfer), including model weights.
 As seen in the figure below comparing loss and model size, the models exhibit scaling laws as model size increases.
 However, the relationship isn’t exactly linear, suggesting that maybe the larger models are under-trained or the hyperparameters are not tuned thoroughly.

 ![image](/images/posts/scaling-laws-for-language-transfer/openwebtext2.png)
 {: .imgContainer1}